Breads / Kebab

 Step by Step Cooking Logic

 The first step is preparation, not cooking.
-For this recipe, the opening move is: THE PERFECT HOMEMADE PITA A visual guide to mixing, shaping, and achieving the ultimate pocket.
-[A steaming pita bread is split in half on a dark slate surface, revealing a large, hollow internal pocket.
-Wisps of steam rise from the center.] - Read Time: 3 Mins - Difficulty: Intermediate Read that as a texture instruction as much as a task.
+For this recipe, the opening move is: Whisk the warm water, yeast, and sugar together and let the mixture stand for 5 to 10 minutes, until it looks foamy and active.
+Read that as a texture instruction as much as a task.
 A kebab, bread, sauce, or wrap can fail before heat appears if the pieces are cut poorly, the dough is too tight, the mixture is too wet, or the marinade is unbalanced.

 The middle stage is where patience matters.
 Give the mixture, dough, meat, sauce, or filling enough time to become coherent.
 Resting is not empty waiting; it lets flour hydrate, salt season, fat firm up, acid mellow, spices bloom, or proteins bind.
 Skipping that stage is one of the fastest ways to make food that looks right but tastes shallow.